awsdocs/aws-cost-management-user-guide/doc_source/billing-permissions-ref.md

 ### Example 9: Deposit reports into an Amazon S3 bucket<a name="example-billing-s3-bucket"></a>

 The following policy allows Billing and Cost Management to save your detailed AWS bills to an Amazon S3 bucket, as long as you own both the AWS account and the Amazon S3 bucket\.
 Note that this policy must be applied to the Amazon S3 bucket, instead of to an IAM user\.
-That is, it is a resource\-based policy, not a user\-based policy\.
-You should deny IAM user access to the bucket for IAM users who do not need access to your bills\.
+That is, it's a resource\-based policy, not a user\-based policy\.
+You should deny IAM user access to the bucket for IAM users who don't need access to your bills\.

 Replace *bucketname* with the name of your bucket\.